theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 XtractWebServer.exe waits for HTTP requests.

-For each TCP connection the XtractWebServer.exe starts a new instance of XtractRun.exe, which processes all HTTP requests coming in over this TCP connection.
+For each TCP connection the XtractWebServer.exe starts a new instance of XtractRun.exe, which processes all HTTP requests coming in over the particular TCP connection.

 {: .box-tip }
 **Tip:** The XtractRun.exe logs its actions in the log subdirectory.